reallyfancy/reallyfancy.github.io/README.md

 ### About me

-I'm a programmer, game maker, writer and lecturer.
+I'm a programmer, game maker and writer.

 I work for [Unity Technologies](http://unity3d.com/) as a developer and trainer.
 My role is pretty varied, but I'm currently developing a new feature for the Unity Editor, creating demo projects and writing tutorials on performance optimization.